Pomors: History

-Tatyana Bratkova has reported that some historians speculate that in the early 17th century, Pomors settled the isolated village of Russkoye Ustye in the delta of the Indigirka, in north-eastern Yakutia.
-Pomors also discovered Svalbard in the 16th century or earlier, with debates whether they have been the first people to land there, and started regular hunting on the islands in the early 17th century.
+Tatyana Bratkova has reported that some historians speculate that in the early 17th century, the Pomors settled the isolated village of Russkoye Ustye in the delta of the Indigirka, in north-eastern Yakutia.
+The Pomors also discovered Svalbard in the 16th century or earlier, with debates whether they have been the first people to land there, and started regular hunting on the islands in the early 17th century.